Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

     according to the datasheet and pinout of the sensor.

 Each of these tasks is elaborated on below.

+## Main

+The main program of the Arduino is the program that will be used when compiling and uploading to the Arduino.
+In order to use functions from the sub-programs, each sub-program should be included in the main program using the "include" keyword at the beginning of the file.
+This will also require the sub-program's file to be located in a directory in the "include path" of the compiler (or the include path of the compiler is updated to add the directory where the sub-programs are already located).
+The main program is also where global variables are declared & defined, so that they can be passed to any functions that need them.

+Arduino programs are made up of two primary functions: the "setup" function, and the "loop" function.
+The setup function runs once whenever the program starts, which happens when the program is uploaded to the board, when the board is powered up if the program is already uploaded, and also if the "reset" button on the board is pressed while the board is running.
+The "setup" function in the main program should be used for tasks like setting the serial baud rate (the rate that signals are sent over the serial connection), initializing any objects that will be used in the program (eg. "Servo" objects for servos and ESCs), etc. The loop function runs after the setup function completes, and it also runs every time it finishes, which results in it running indefinitely as long as the Arduino is powered.
+This is where the majority of calls to the functions from sub-programs will be located, as many of them need to be constantly operating for as long as the vehicle is powered on.
+Examples of tasks that need to be completed every loop cycle are: reading the information from the serial connection to the Raspberry Pi, reading the values of all connected sensors, updating speeds and angles for ESCs and servos, sending telemetry to the Raspberry Pi over the serial connection, etc. Keeping the loop function readable is very important, which is part of why the tasks of the Arduino are partitioned off into sub-programs.
+Descriptive function names that only take one line of code are easier to read than long sections of loops and conditional statements that achieve that same thing.

 # Raspberry Pi